 Filing a Request for IRB Review

 According to action taken by the Minot State University Institutional Review Board for the Protection of Human Research Subjects (IRB), all members of the Minot State University faculty, staff, and student body (whether full or part-time), who are conducting research or related activities with human beings as subjects, must conform with certain procedures prescribed by the U.S. Department of Health and Human Services.
-Filing a "Request for Exempt Status" or "Request for Review" constitutes the first step of this procedure.
+Filing a "Request for Review" constitutes the first step of this procedure.
 Before initiating any such research the principal investigator of the project should review The Approval Process.
-The forms should be submitted to the IRB Chair, Dr. Bryan Schmidt, in the Division of Science or electronically at email@example.com.
+The forms should be submitted to the IRB Chair, Dr. Bryan Schmidt, in the Division of Science or electronically at firstname.lastname@example.org.

 - Risks to subjects have been minimized, by using procedures which are consistent with sound research design and which do not unnecessarily expose subject to risk.

 - Risks to subjects are reasonable in relation to anticipated benefits, if any, to the subjects, and to the importance of the knowledge that may reasonably be expected to result.

 - Selection of subjects is equitable.

 - Informed consent will be sought from each prospective subject or the subject's legally authorized representative.

 - Where appropriate, the research plan makes adequate provision for monitoring the data to ensure the safety of subjects.